 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Foundation to retain as a fund of perpetual duration.
-In accordance with U.S. GAAP, deficiencies of this nature are reported in net assets without donor restrictions.
+As of June 30, 2022, 54 funds of this nature that had a fair value of \$4,339,399 and an original endowment amount of \$4,599,418 which resulted in an underwater amount of \$260,019.
 There were no funds with deficiencies as of June 30, 2021.
-As of June 30, 2020, twenty-five funds of this nature that had a fair value of \$2,747,071 and an original endowment amount of \$2,831,960 which resulted in an underwater amount of \$84,889.
 These deficiencies resulted from unfavorable market fluctuations that occurred after the investment of contributions with donor restrictions.